The Digital BitBox (BitBox01) was affordable Swiss-made hardware wallet, which was small and discreet.

 - Documentation isn’t great.

-What is a Digital BitBox?
+What Is The Digital BitBox?

 Hardware wallets like the Digital BitBox don’t expose your private keys.
 They’re kept isolated on a high-security, tamper-resistant chip.
 Even if your computer was infected with malware, your funds can’t be moved unless you physically confirm the transaction.

 Hardware wallets are well-recommended across the crypto-community.
-That’s because they’re loads better than a hot wallet (e.g., a standard desktop or mobile wallet), are easy-to-use, and incredibly convenient.
+That’s because they’re loads better than a hot wallet (e.g. a standard desktop or mobile wallet), are easy-to-use, and incredibly convenient.